I Got A 'Glass' Manicure — The Next Wave Of Chrome

 What is a glass manicure?

 The nail art involves applying shards of foil to the nails, giving an illusion of shattered glass.
 Foils don't work with regular polish, so a glass manicure should involve gel.
-Most commonly, you'll see a glass manicure with a clear or neutral base color and then chrome foils over top.
-Chrome, or, what Zoey, a nail artist at New York's Vanity Projects salon, calls "aurora" foils for their reflective quality like the Northern Lights, shining different colors when the light hits.
+Most commonly, you'll see a glass manicure with a clear or neutral base colour and then chrome foils over top.
+Chrome, or, what Zoey, a nail artist at Vanity Projects, calls "aurora" foils for their reflective quality like the Northern Lights, shine different colours when the light hits.

 How do you get a glass manicure?

 The process is similar to a traditional gel manicure.
 It starts with shaping and filing the nail, removing any polish left over from your last manicure.
-(Mine was a red from Dazzle Dry.)
 For shape, we cut some length and went for a short, rounded tip, which gave my nails a similar shape to my Pinterest inspiration photo (above).
 Then we did a bare-pink neutral gel base.
 Vanity Projects uses Japanese gel, which comes in a pot as opposed to a bottle, and is applied to the nails with a small artist brush.
 Then, the base gel cures.

 The 'glass' effect comes from the foils.
 Vanity Projects carries Clou Professional Nail Film, which the artists at the salon cut up into teeny-tiny triangles for nail art.
 Zoey used a clear gel to create a tacky base for the foils to adhere to, and then she used a tweezer to apply the foil flecks to the nail.
 It's like a mosaic.
 Then, another round of curing, and a top coat to seal the foil into the gel.